-The applicant has prepared a noise study that appears to be consistent with Marion County Code.
-The applicant's noise specialist measured the baseline noise present at the property and modeled anticipated noise from the solar facility.
-The highest level of noise anticipated is along the eastern boundary of the facility at 30 dBA, which is low and well below county standards of 65 dBA during the day and 55 dBA during the night.
+The applicant briefly addressed anticipated noise from the solar facility, stating that the highest level of noise anticipated is below county standards of 65 dBA during the day and 55 dBA during the night.
 This criterion appears to be met.